In the Valley of the Blind, the apologist passes for the sentinel.

 As the microblogging giant prepares to come to market, tweets speculating about the value of Twitter stock abound…

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
+Reposted with permission.
 The Twitter flash crash on Tuesday that very briefly shaved 140 points off the Dow Jones Industrial Average should be of great concern to retail investors.
-That short and sudden dip in the markets, caused by a false Tweet on a…
+That short and sudden dip in the markets, caused by a false…

 Bloomberg says that global corporate profits are being hit by the Euro crisis.
 Maybe so, but second quarter corporate taxes in the US hit a 4 year record.
 Europe’s debt crisis is putting pressure on corporate earnings globally with companies from Procter & Gamble Co.
 (PG) to Danone (BN) cutting forecasts and signaling profits will…